Thomas K. Zink, MD

 Education History: MD, University of Missouri at Kansas City

-SLU faculty since: 2012 (Served as an Adjunct Instructor before full appointment)
+SLU faculty since: 2012 (Served as an Adjunct Instructor prior)

-Thomas Zink, MD is an Associate Professor of Environmental & Occupational Health in the Institute for Biosecurity.
-He is an accomplished clinician and healthcare management professional, an effective health policy strategist, and an experienced vaccinologist with expertise in viral hepatitis, pertussis, anthrax, and botulinum toxin.
+Doctor Zink is an Associate Professor of Environmental & Occupational Health (Biosecurity and Disaster Preparedness) in the Institute for Biosecurity at Saint Louis University College for Public Health & Social Justice.
+Zink is an accomplished clinician, seasoned healthcare management professional, an effective health policy strategist, and an experienced vaccinologist with expertise in viral hepatitis, pertussis, anthrax, and botulinum toxin.

 Professor Zink's career highlights include: more than two decades of practicing emergency medicine and health system quality improvement; improving the delivery of preventive services within the Kansas City metropolitan area in a statistically significant manner; advocating and achieving U.S. policy for universal childhood vaccination against hepatitis A; building a global consensus to booster adolescents against pertussis; and assisting in the start-up or Initial Public Offering (IPO) of three healthcare companies - most notably, Express Scripts (ESRX;NASDAQ) and Emergent Biosolutions, Inc. (EBS;NYSE).